-We have lived at ?he above address for over ten years.
+We have lived at the above address for over ten yews.
 We use the subject property nearly every day for recreation such as hiking, nature observing and biking.
-It is our access to the entrance to the trail into Nisene Marks at the top of the hill.
+It is our access to the entrance tu the trail into Nisene Marks at the top of the hill.
 We have always appreciated the use of the land and respected the rights of the owners.
-We have protected it by removing trash, evicting vandals and hunters, and notifying the sherift-about squatters.
+We have protected it by removing trash, evicting vandals and hunters, and notifying the sheriff about squatters.